 The sweet fragrance of the rain washed earth surface lingers in mind and conjures beautiful memories.
 The wondrous sight of the cloudy sky and the rainbows after the shower looks straight out of the wonderland.
-The serene lakes are enriched with monsoon freshness and fascinate wanderlust-smitten visitors.
 Even the ethereal waterfalls are absolute bliss cascading through the rugged boulders swathed in greenery.

 Things to do in Kodaikanal

 - Treat your taste buds with the local cuisine

 - Witness a humanmade spectacle, the Kodai Lake

 - Enjoy a boat ride in the Berijam Lake

 - Get lost in the intriguing Pine Forest

 - Savour the scenes at Silver Cascade, Glen Falls and Bear Shola Falls